nasa/astrobee/localization/sparse_mapping/readme.md

 time-consuming.

-If the first of the two maps to merge is already registered, it may be desirable to keep that portion fixed during merging.
-To achieve that, the merging can be done without bundle adjustment, and then build_map can be invoked only to do bundle adjustment, while specifying the range of cameras to optimize (the ones from the second map).
-See build_map.md for details.
+If the first of the two maps to merge is already registered, it may be desirable to keep that portion fixed during merging when bundle adjustment happens.
+That is accomplished with the flag -fix_first_map.

 #### How to build a map efficiently